 The service management tool market is set to fly

 Hornbill uses several tightly integrated marketing tools to assess global market intent across 25 technology areas in real-time.
-The graph above, based only on UK market intent data, shows the market’s reaction to the COVID-19 Tsunami (Turquoise line).

 The data is clear – demand for modern, agile service management tools is greater than ever.
 IT groups with a strong digital strategy are acting now and, as others get their strategies finalized, the service management tools market will fly.

 This article is taken from a longer Hornbill thought-leadership piece.
-If you would like to read that, it can be downloaded here.